 Writing a dissertation can be very difficult, especially if the student fails to have a concise research topic.
-Therefore the first step to writing a successful dissertation is to identify the area that the student wants to research and then, after a little reading, form a research question.
+Therefore the first step to writing a successful dissertation is to identify the area that the student wants to research and then, after a little reading, form Media Dissertation topics.
 A concise research question is very important as it ensures that the dissertation is focused and flowing.
-It is also important that the student chooses a dissertation question that is of interest and brings new insight into the topic.
-However, the topic should have enough literature for the student to form their argument, because a dissertation is not a PhD and aiming to change the field of research; rather it is to bring another point of view on the existing research and literature.
-The following article looks at a variety of different hot topics in media, journalism, mass communication and music and then identifies a number of good research questions to help the student to identify an area of interest; as well as how to form a good research question.
-Picking a topic for your media dissertation can be very difficult, therefore this article suggest topics within the subject areas of journalism, freedom of expression, censorship, music, culture, mass communications, communication and government monitoring and social networks.
+It is also important that the student chooses media dissertation topics that are of interest and bring new insight into the topic.
+However, the media dissertation topic should have enough literature for the student to form their argument, because a dissertation is not a PhD and aiming to change the field of research; rather it is to bring another point of view on the existing research and literature.
+The following article looks at a variety of different hot media dissertation topics, journalism, mass communication and music and then identifies a number of good media dissertation topics and research questions to help the student to identify an area of interest; as well as how to form a good research question.
+Picking media dissertation topics can be very difficult, therefore this article suggest topics within the subject areas of journalism, freedom of expression, censorship, music, culture, mass communications, communication and government monitoring and social networks.

-Journalism and privacy is a very hot topic, especially in the growing world of celebrities.
-This topic considers how far the journalist can venture into an individual’s private life without breaching the individual’s fundamental right to privacy (Article 8 of the European Convention of Human Rights) and considers whether there is a different criteria for the private individual and the celebrity.
+Journalism and privacy is very hot media dissertation topics, especially in the growing world of celebrities.
+Those media dissertation topics consider how far the journalist can venture into an individual’s private life without breaching the individual’s fundamental right to privacy (Article 8 of the European Convention of Human Rights) and considers whether there is a different criteria for the private individual and the celebrity.
 Some topics within journalism and privacy that you could cover within your media dissertation could include:

 The flipside of protecting privacy is the important role of the media as the public watchdog.
 This role is protected by the fundamental human right of freedom of expression.
 This area discusses how far courts should go to protect journalists from court cases, and specific topics for your media dissertation could include: